 Similarly, Set B appears in a broad range of configurations.
-It co-indexes the subject of passives (12), antipassives (13), nominal predicates (14), existential predicates (15), and positional stative
+It co-indexes the subject of passives predicates (16).
+We will provide more details on these constructions later on.

+(12), antipassives (13), nominal predicates (14), existential predicates (15), and positional stative